Slevinski/slevinski.github.io/series/foundations/entries/language-without-sound/essay.md

 This essay uses a four-pathway model to organize the argument.

+The model is a public-facing way to keep language access and literacy infrastructure separate.
+It is not meant to replace the more detailed developmental, linguistic, or educational categories used in specialist research.

 Human language and literacy depend on at least four kinds of pathways:

 - **language input pathways**: how language reaches the brain